 Within the year, his father died suddenly of a heart attack in the one place on earth he hated the most, JFK Airport, and after claiming the body in New York, Terry began to take care of his mother, a task that would last for almost thirty years.

 His marriage with Giselle ended after she confessed to all the other men she had been having sex with during their relationship.
 She said the impulse behind her confession was to come clean, find honesty between them, because she truly and finally loved only him now.
 She claimed sleeping with others was the only way she could know for sure that he was the one.
 She was fiercely angry when he declined her offer of eternal love.
-After their divorce and settlement, in which Giselle would take everything Terry owned including five paintings (two from the group of eight that never made the wall at Borum) and Terry’s dead father’s car, which she promptly rolled into a ditch and abandoned, he would find out that Giselle had been fabulously wealthy all along, her family owning many six-story Art Nouveau buildings in Paris as well as over 40,000 acres of land in outlying hamlets south of the city.
+After their divorce and settlement, in which Giselle would take everything Terry owned including five paintings (one from the group of eight that never made the wall at Borum) and Terry’s dead father’s car, which she promptly rolled into a ditch and abandoned, he would find out that Giselle had been fabulously wealthy all along, her family owning many six-story Art Nouveau buildings in Paris as well as over 40,000 acres of land in outlying hamlets south of the city.

 Terry refused to show his artwork for almost ten years, and his trust in people never returned.